 Individual members of the care team are an important source of diagnostic error reporting because they experience and witness first-hand the diagnostic errors and breakdowns in the diagnostic process.
 However, members of the care team can be reluctant to report these incidents to others.
 Voluntary or "passive" staff reporting pathways are notorious for underreporting.
 Fewer than 6% of undesirable events are ever reported, and of these, almost none of the reports are made by physicians nor concern diagnostic errors.
 17 Nevertheless, these reporting systems are important because some errors may only be identified through this mechanism.
-Several interventions have been shown to improve passive reporting systems, including incentives18, adding pathways to reporting, mandating self-reporting as hospital policy, educating clinicians on what is considered reportable, and allowing anonymous reporting.
-17 Interventions to increase reporting by medical students and trainees, including a trainee-led monthly conference to review adverse event reports, 19 and a curriculum for trainees on reporting procedures and integrating these into daily activities 20 were effective in increasing the number of reports and reducing patient harm.
+Several interventions have been shown to improve passive reporting systems, including incentives18, adding pathways to reporting, mandating self-reporting.17 Interventions to increase reporting by medical students and trainees, including a trainee-led monthly conference to review adverse event reports, 19 and a curriculum for trainees on reporting procedures and integrating these into daily activities20 were effective in increasing the number of reports and reducing patient harm.